Kilograms to Stones

 History of Kilogram and Stone

 The stone has been used as a unit of weight in the British Isles since at least the 14th century.
-Originally, its value varied depending on the commodity being weighed — a stone of wool weighed 14 pounds, a stone of beef weighed 8 pounds, and a stone of glass weighed 5 pounds.
-The 14-pound standard was formalized for general use in 1389 by royal statute.
-Despite the UK's official adoption of the metric system in 1985, the stone persists in everyday British and Irish life for body weight.
-The kilogram, defined during the French Revolution and redefined in 2019 using the Planck constant, is the SI standard used by most of the world.
+Originally, its value varied dramatically depending on the commodity being weighed and the region — a stone of wool weighed 14 pounds, a stone of beef weighed 8 pounds, a stone of hemp weighed 32 pounds, and a stone of glass weighed 5 pounds.
+The 14-pound standard was formalized for general use by an Act of Parliament in 1389 under King Richard II, specifically to regulate the wool trade and prevent fraud by merchants.
+This 14-pound stone became the dominant standard for body weight across the British Isles.
+The stone's cultural persistence in Britain is remarkable.
+Despite the UK officially adopting the metric system in 1985 and teaching metric measurements in schools ever since, British adults continue to give their body weight in stones and pounds rather than kilograms.
+Horse racing uses stone and pounds for jockey weights ('the jockey rode at 8 stone 7 lbs').
+Boxing weight classes in the UK are still defined in stones (for example, heavyweight begins at 14 stone 4 lbs).
+NHS health charts and GP consultations routinely display body weight in both stones and kilograms.
+British bathroom scales typically offer stones/lbs, kilograms, and pounds as display modes.
+The UK government has never mandated the use of kilograms for body weight, leaving stones in a cultural gray zone that persists across generations.
+The kilogram, defined during the French Revolution and redefined in 2019 using the Planck constant, is the SI standard used by virtually every other country for body weight.

 Common Mistakes to Avoid